 The Requested Time To Termination subfield, if present, indicates the number of beacon intervals during which transmission of the EBCS traffic stream identified in the Content ID subfield is requested.
 The value 0 is reserved.

+(#2180) The Target AP BSSID subfield indicates the BSSID of the Target AP.

 Editor: Please modify the Figure 9-839ac and add Figure 9-xx as follows, then insert the following content: